Rubicon Leisure & what it means

 - No. Any such decisions in the future would have to be endorsed through the shareholder board.
-Recent investment into the Abbey Stadium car parks was made to improve parking for users.

 - The council chose not to outsource its facilities to the private sector, choosing instead to set up Rubicon Leisure as a council-owned company.
 The council has stated it is keen to protect its leisure assets, and support Rubicon Leisure to help achieve a range of social objectives that benefit Redditch residents.
 This model is intended to help the council, through Rubicon Leisure, provide these services for years to come.